deCrawly/Telegram-IVEYBOT---Telegram-Scraper-for-Trading/README.md

 ### 🚀 **Key Features**

 - **Real-Time Monitoring:**
   Monitor unlimited Telegram channels and groups simultaneously.
-IVEY BOT detects token addresses in posts, extracts them instantly, and forwards them to your desired destinations.
+IVEY BOT detects token addresses in posts, extracts them instantly, and forwards them to your desired destinations (e.g. Buybot with Autobuy function).

 - **Conditional Forwarding:**
   Utilize the keyword function to set specific conditions for forwarding.
 Define when the bot should or shouldn't forward a token address based on the presence or absence of certain keywords.

 - **Rapid Processing:**
-  The extraction and forwarding process occurs in just half a second, ensuring you stay ahead in the fast-paced trading environment.
+  The extraction and forwarding process occurs in just 240ms, ensuring you stay ahead in the fast-paced trading environment.

 - **Versatile Link Support:**
   Extract token addresses from any type of link, including Solscan, Dexscreener, Photon, and more.
 The bot forwards only the extracted address to your specified destination.